pythonlessons/CAPTCHA-solver/README.md

 After this open CAPTCHA_object_detection.py file and check if you have all imported libraries to run this model.

+After that, open main_.py file and you can try to solve my examples.

 If you have questions, you can find solutions on my text version tutorials, but if you still have questions write your comment under my YouTube video tutorial.